petermarshall/blog/_posts/2020-05-13-Mocking-BeginTransation.md

 ---
 layout: post
-title: Mocking BeginTransation in Dapper
+title: Mocking BeginTransation() in Dapper and MOQ
 categories: [dotnet-core, code, tutorial, unit-test, TDD, MOQ]
 ---

-# Mocking BeginTransaction() in Dapper

 Somewhere deep in your data access code you have.